infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 - All aftercare provisions and processes shall keep the best interest of the young person in mind.
 - take into consideration individuality, circumstances, background and gender, age, disabilities, sexual orientation, academic abilities, educational and vocational skills, talents,mental and other physical health conditions.
-- All young person&#39;s shall always be consulted and their opinions are taken into consideration and their views should govern Individual Care Planfor their Aftercare.
+- All young persons shall always be consulted and their opinions are taken into consideration and their views should govern Individual Care Planfor their Aftercare.
 - Initiated as early as possible, during the child&#39;s stay in the institution.
 - Adhere to the highest possible standards of care through adequate provisioning of resources including financial/man power and trainings/capacity building for the personnel working with these children
 - respect and uphold the dignity and worth of young persons and ensure rights based approachand non-discriminatory practices